google/fhir-data-pipes/doc/docs/concepts/views.md

 materialized) which can then be queried using simpler SQL statements.

 ## Parquet-on-FHIR schema
-The output of the _FHIR Data Pipes ETL Pipelines_ is conversion of raw FHIR resources to a _Parquet-on-FHIR_ schema representation.
+The _FHIR Data Pipes ETL Pipelines_ convert raw FHIR resources to a _Parquet-on-FHIR_ schema representation.
 This takes place for each resource type and follows the [FHIR Data Pipes Schema Mapping Rules](https://github.com/google/fhir-data-pipes/blob/master/doc/schema.md){:.external}.